telekom/nuSIM-Loader-Application/README.md

     - Chrome 62+
     - Safari 10+

-### 2.2 Installation
+### 2.2 Set-Up & Installation

-There is no need for any further installation tasks.
-Also, no adminstrator / root access is needed to install the Application.
+The simplest way is to use the application ready-to-install.
+Therefore, go to "Releases" on the right side of the nuSIM Loader Application repository and select the latest release.
+Download the nusimapp-x.y.z.zip archive and unpack the delivery into a directory of your choice.
+If the system requirements in section 2.1 are met, there is no need for any further installation tasks.
+Also, no adminstrator / root access is needed to install the application.

-It is delivered as a simple ZIP file or a TAR file.
-Unpack the delivery into a directory of your choice.
+A less simple way is to build the application on your own as described in section 4.

 ### 2.3 Starting the Application